aetperf/aetperf.github.io/_posts/2019-05-06-GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.md

 Although the post title is about loading some data from a GPU database into a GPU dataframe, most of it is about running [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) on a GPU AWS instance, which is a little bit cumbersome to set up.
 Finally, once JupyterLab is running on our `p3.2xlarge` instance, we are going to install [RAPIDS](https://rapids.ai/) cuDF and cuML libraries and perform a very short test.

+Here is a brief description of [cuDF](https://github.com/rapidsai/cudf) and [cuML](https://github.com/rapidsai/cuml):

+> Built based on the Apache Arrow columnar memory format, cuDF is a GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data.

+> cuML is a suite of libraries that implement machine learning algorithms and mathematical primitives functions that share compatible APIs with other RAPIDS projects.

+Both libraries enable the use of GPUs in Python (without going into the details of CUDA programming).

 This is the follow-up of our post [GPU Analytics Ep 1, GPU installation of OmniSci on AWS](https://aetperf.github.io/2019/04/24/GPU-Analytics-Ep-1,-GPU-installation-of-OmniSci-on-AWS.html).
 Thus we assume that we already created the GPU instance and installed [OmniSci](https://www.omnisci.com/) MapD Core database.

 This JupyterLab part of this post is mostly inspired from two blog posts that I found usefull: